Reiko0908/AHRS_IMU_SensorFusion/README.md

-# AHRS_IMU_SensorFusion
+# ARM_ROBOT_MANIPULATION
-This repository focuses on the sensor fusion algorithms combining data from IMU sensors to estimate attitude and heading using AHRS techniques.
-It leverages advanced filtering methods like Extended Kalman Filter and Madgwick Orientation Filter for accurate orientation estimation and real-time motion tracking.
+This repository focuses on the principles and techniques behind robotic arm motion, emphasizing matrix operations and the Denavit–Hartenberg (DH) method.
+It provides an overview of how matrix transformations enable precise control of robotic joints and links, along with practical examples and real-world applications.
+Ideal for robotics enthusiasts and learners exploring kinematics and control systems.